cyberelic/cyberelic.github.io/index.md

 Answer: 2

-What verson of SSH is running?
+> What verson of SSH is running?

 Answer: OpenSSH 7.6p1

+> What verson of Apache is running?

+Answer: 2.4.29

 ```